 By Sabrina Baronberg, MPH, Public Health Consultant, Co-Founder and Steering Committee Chair, Healthy Food Retail Action Network

-What’s been done, what hasn’t and what we should consider going forward: A brief and not exhaustive overview of notable successes to date, a review of some existing challenges, and recommendations for future action.
+What’s been done, what hasn’t and what we should consider going forward: A brief and not exhaustive primer of notable successes to date, a review of some existing challenges, and recommendations for future action in New York City food policy.

 Food Policy Coordinator: In 2007, the City’s first Food Policy Coordinator was hired.
 The position helped implement many of the policies and programs in effect currently and assisted with cross-agency coordination and collaboration.
 In 2014, the Mayor’s Office expanded this work through the creation and funding of the Office of Food Policy.
 The Office has further bolstered interagency and intragency collaboration, and established a point of contact for local community groups, businesses, and individuals interesting in improving the NYC food system.